cardillan/mindcode/doc/syntax/FUNCTIONS-60.markdown

-# Function reference for Mindustry Logic 6.0
+# Function reference for target 6.0

 This document contains function reference for all built-in Mindcode functions.
 Functions are grouped by the instruction they encapsulate so that functions with similar logic are listed together.
 The Mindcode source